billma/opentokfire/README.md

 ##Topics Page

-To count the number of users in a room first create a 'users_count' table, and <a href="http://www.firebase.com/docs/firebase/push.html">push()</a> a new count into the table when the page first load, then we setup <a href="http://www.firebase.com/docs/firebase/removeondisconnect.html">removeOnDisconnect()</a>
+To count the number of users in a room, first create a 'users_count' table, and <a href="http://www.firebase.com/docs/firebase/push.html">push()</a> a new count into the table when the page is loaded.
+Then we setup <a href="http://www.firebase.com/docs/firebase/removeondisconnect.html">removeOnDisconnect()</a>
 listener to automatically remove the count when the user disconnects from the room.
 <pre>
     var users_count=new Firebase('https://gamma.firebase.com/billma/opentokFire/topics/'+current_topic+'/count')